Patrick-Wood/plumb-charter/README.md

 This Charter is published for:

 - **Evaluation** — Understand the governance posture of Plumb-governed analysis services before engaging with them
-- **Reference** — Access the governance standard applied in DeskGems LLC consulting engagements
+- **Reference** — Access the governance standard applied in Patrick Wood's consulting practice
 - **Research** — Study Human-AI Collaboration operational governance design as a field
 - **Inspiration** — Inform the development of original governance frameworks in other contexts, provided the Charter itself is not modified without permission

 ---

-## Relationship to DeskGems LLC Services
+## Relationship to Patrick Wood's Practice

-The Plumb Operational Governance Charter is the published governance standard applied in Patrick Wood's AI-augmented consulting practice under DeskGems LLC.
+The Plumb Operational Governance Charter is the published governance standard applied in Patrick Wood's AI-augmented consulting practice.
 Clients receiving analysis from this practice receive deliverables governed by Charter principles.

 The Plumb v9.1 operational implementation — the proprietary system by which those principles are operationalized — is not disclosed through consulting engagements or any other channel.